Dean for Student Support

 Abbe's research explores the interaction between legal fields relevant to innovation and creativity, with a strong interest on key societal challenges.
 She is a member of two of the School's Research Centres, the Centre for Commercial Law and the Centre for Energy Law.
 Abbe is the School of Law lead for REF2021.

 Abbe was part of the interdisciplinary interinstitutional team which won the Coventry University Research Team of the Year 2017 for the InVisible Difference project.
 Abbe frequently contributes to public consultations relevant to her research, eg EU "Multilateral Reform of Investment Dispute Resolution" (2017), UK BEIS "Clean Growth Strategy" (2017), UK Human Rights Committee inquiry "Defending Rights: attitudes to enforcement" (2018) and the Strategic Priorities of the Scottish Human Rights Commission (2019).
 Abbe organised a public engagement event "Careful what we wish for?
 Clashing laws, energy and society" as part of the 2015 Being Human Festival.
-Since 2018 Abbe has been part of an interdisciplinary team exploring Marine Genetic Resources in the UN Biodiversity Beyond National Jurisdiction negotiations.
+Since 2018 Abbe has been part of an interdisciplinary team exploring Marine Genetic Resources in the UN Biodiversity Beyond National Jurisdiction negotiations and inspired by this has qualified as a PADI open water diver, and in 2021 engaged in new forms of public engagement through song and online enlightenment salons through the Royal Society of Edinburgh's "Tea and Talk".

 Find her work via Google Scholar and Researchgate